 - Get a golf cart to zoom economically around the farm.

-- Use an awesome app like Wunderlist to help categorize your tasks.
+- Use an app to help categorize your tasks.
 You can take notes in the field, store them in the Cloud, and share them with anyone, anywhere, anytime.

 - Train the crew on every tool — even the seemingly straightforward hoe.

 - Remember: "Quick" doesn't always mean the same thing as "Efficient."

 A lot of our time savers were learned from great farmers we've worked with, so I can't take credit for those, but we have a few up our sleeves as well, here at One Drop.